nichanank/peerstream/README.md

 Once you have your TestnetDAI you're good to go to test the payment streams feature in the demo!
 Sign in with your Web3 wallet on the same test network and click `Start Stream` on a Peer Card.
 Unlike with Etherscan, the app takes care of the 18 token decimals, so if you want to stream 100 tokens to the Peer just put 100.

+## 🔮 What might the future hold?

+- Virtual world architects are streamed MANA for their time designing in-world estates for clients
+- Beta testers are streamed DAI for interacting with and giving live feedback on new applications
+- Experienced engineers and security experts are streamed cDAI for giving private workshops and webinars
+- Pay-per-minute-stream for your attendance in online classes instead of paying lump sum for access at the beginning
+- Micro-consulting.
+Get paid even for 10 minutes of your time to answer quick questions from one-time clients ... and much more.
+The world is our oyster guys and gals

 ## About

-This project was built for the [DragonQuest virtual hackathon](https://hackathon.metacartel.org/) which took place from the 1-30th April 2020.
+This project was built for the [DragonQuest virtual hackathon](https://hackathon.metacartel.org/) which took place from the 1st to 30th April 2020.
+I had been excited about the prospect of money streaming and user-owned data for a while and saw that this hackathon came at a great time for me to experiment with both.
 The project was bootstrapped with [Create Eth App](https://github.com/paulrberg/create-eth-app) and the [Sablier Template](https://github.com/PaulRBerg/create-eth-app/tree/develop/templates/sablier).
 The boilerplate comes with a basic example for how to connect and pull data from the [Sablier subgraph](https://thegraph.com/explorer/subgraph/sablierhq/sablier).

 This template contains two packages:

 - [contracts](/packages/contracts)
 - [react-app](/packages/react-app)